Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes)

 \section{Quantum theory from simple principles}

 After this formal tour de force, we are ready to understand how QT can be derived from some simple physical or information-theoretic principles.
-This section sketches one such possible derivation which relies on axioms that have first been written down by Hardy (2001), using techniques established in Masanes and M\"uller, 2011; Masanes \emph{et al.}, 2014; and M\"uller and Masanes, 2013.
+This section sketches one such possible derivation published by Masanes and M\"uller, 2011~\cite{MasanesMueller2011}.
+It relies on axioms that have first been written down by Hardy (2001)~\cite{Hardy2001}.
 However, there are many alternative routes.
 Please see the ``Further reading'' paragraph at the end of this section for an overview.

 As before, we will restrict ourselves to finite-dimensional state spaces, we will work under the ``no-restriction hypothesis'', and we will assume the principle of Tomographic Locality (see Definition~\ref{DefComposite}).
 In addition, we will postulate two further principles: \begin{itemize} \item \textbf{Subspace Axiom}.
 For every $N\in\mathbb{N}$, there is a dynamical state space $(A_N,\Omega_N,\mathcal{T}_N)$ of capacity $N$ (e.g.\ for $N=2$ a bit, for $N=3$ a trit etc.) Moreover, if $e^{(1)},\ldots,e^{(N)}$ is any measurement that perfectly distinguishes $N$ states in $\Omega_N$, then the subset of states $\omega$ with $e^{(N)}(\omega)=0$ is equivalent to $\Omega_{N-1}$, and the subset of transformations $T\in\mathcal{T}_N$ that preserve this subset is equivalent to $\mathcal{T}_{N-1}$. \item \textbf{Continuous Reversibility}.
 The group of reversible transformations $\mathcal{T}_N$ is connected (``continuous''), and for every pair of pure state $\varphi,\omega\in\Omega_N$ there is some reversible transformation $T\in\mathcal{T}_N$ that maps one state to the other, i.e.\ $T\omega=\varphi$. \end{itemize} In all of the rest of this section we will assume that these two principles hold.